VILLANOVA EMERGENCY MEDICAL SERVICES (VEMS)

 Al's primary role is to ensure Villanova EMS's compliance with local, state and federal laws governing ambulance usage and operation.
 Al is the primary individual responsible for reviewing all documenting paperwork that is written after each call.
 Al meets with the executive board bi-weekly to review these documents and other matters at hand.

 Villanova EMS is constantly looking for students committed to helping others.
-Our members gain valuable leadership skills, knowledge, and experience as they deliver professional and quality care to the Villanova community.
-All majors are welcome.
+Our members gain valuable leadership skills, knowledge, and experience as they deliver professional and quality care.
+EMS experience is not required, and all majors are welcome.

 - be (or become) trained/certified in CPR